Lead and Copper in Drinking Water

 People with Wilson's Disease should consult their personal doctor if the amount of copper in their water exceeds the action level.

-Community (water districts, mobile home parks, apartment buildings) and non-transient, non-community (schools, businesses) public water systems must test for lead and copper.
+Community and Non-Transient, Non-Community (NTNC) public water systems must test for lead and copper.
 Water systems that pass two consecutive six month rounds can go to an annual sampling schedule (Reduced Monitoring).
-The minimum number of samples they need to collect are also reduced (unless they are already collecting the minimum of 5).
+The minimum number of samples they need to collect are also reduced (unless they are already collecting the minimum of five).
 Reduced monitoring samples must be collected in a summer month (June, July, August, or September).
 After the water system passes three annual rounds of lead and copper sampling, they can request to sample once every three years.

 All community water systems are required to include a short informational statement in their Consumer Confidence Report regarding lead in drinking water.
-The mandatory language is available can be found on the Lead and Copper public education and notification page.
+The mandatory language is available can be found on the Lead and Copper public education and notification page of this website.

-Information on proper sampling techniques and procedures for Lead and Copper as well as guidance on how to select sampling site locations can be found in the Lead and Copper Sampling Instructions document.
+Information on proper sampling techniques and procedures for Lead and Copper as well as guidance on how to select sampling site locations can be found on the Sampling Instructions page of this website.

 The Lead and Copper Rule [40 CFR §141.85(d)] requires all public water systems to provide the results of the lead sample taken to each consumer that collected a sample at the specific sample site from which the sample was taken.
 Consumer notification is required for each round of lead and copper tap monitoring.

-Non-transient, non-community systems such as schools and businesses can post the results in a conspicuous location provided all consumers have access to the information.
+NTNC systems such as schools and businesses can post the results in a conspicuous location, provided all consumers have access to the information.

 Each public water system sampling for lead and copper must complete the Lead and Copper Consumer Notification Form (PDF) and provide a copy to each consumer as described above.
 In addition, each public water system must submit the Certification for Consumer Notification (PDF) to the Drinking Water Program within 30 days after the public water system is notified of the lead sampling results.